The trusted source for

 It also is important not to view a national or state benchmark as a goal or best practice.
 It is just a snapshot of current performance.
 If your rate is better than the average, that doesn't necessarily mean your rate is "good" or "acceptable."
 Your goal should be continual improvement.

 "I don't want anybody to say in the state of Massachusetts 40% of injuries happened to nurses and at our hospital it was only 30%, so we're doing really well," Laramie says.
 "I don't like our data to be used as a benchmark.
 The benchmark assumes an acceptable level or a goal.
-My data are not a goal.
-They are a picture of what exists."
+My data is not a goal.
+It is a picture of what exists."